Sangamon Valley Trail: Right-of-way

-Trail expansion
+Trail expansions

-A $4.4 million extension of the trail was constructed in work beginning in summer 2016.
-The additional 6 mi of trail, which extends northward from the trail's former Stuart Park trailhead, connects Stuart Park with Fancy Creek Township near Cantrall, Illinois.
-The extension of the trail to a northern trailhead at Irwin Bridge Road enables the recreational pathway to cross the Sangamon River, the river that provided the trail with its name.
+Extensions of the trail were constructed in 2017 and in 2025.
+In the first extgension, the additional 6 mi of trail, which extended northward from the trail's former Stuart Park trailhead, connects Stuart Park with Fancy Creek Township near Cantrall, Illinois.
+The extension of the trail to a northern trailhead at Irwin Bridge Road enabled the recreational pathway to cross the Sangamon River, the river that provided the trail with its name.
+An additional two-mile segment, lengthening the Sangamon Valley Trail from 11.5 miles in length to 13.5 miles, officially opened in October 2025.
+The additional two-mile segment, opened in October 2025, extended the trail into Menard County, Illinois, with a northern end adjacent to the municipality of Athens, Illinois.
 Local leaders look forward to further lengthening of trail-accessible pavement on unused sections of the acquired right-of-way.
-These extensions could lengthen the trail into portions of Macoupin County and Menard County.
+These extensions could lengthen the trail into portions of Macoupin County, and into further portions of Menard County.